 4:26 – Cassandra spelled out that although she formally joined the market after Covid, she has been researching the market before it.
 She even visited Canada for this.

 6:13 – Cassandra agreed that the Australian cannabis mechanism was very different from those implemented in other countries.
 She believed that the Australian cannabis industry was a highly regulated pharmaceutical industry not following the suit of Canadian industry at all.

 8:13 – Cassandra elaborated that the cannabis industry was growing at a phenomenal rate.
 She explained that the product revenues steadily growing.
 She elaborated that previously there were 30,000 active patients, however, the numbers doubled in just 6 months.
-She explained that they had observed a big jump in the number of authorised prescribers since last year which means that doctors were inclining towards medicinal cannabis.
+She explained that they had observed a big jump in the number of authorised prescribers since last year which means that doctors were inclining towards medicinal CBD.
 She predicted that the industry would have an overall positive growth trajectory in future as well.

 12:01 – Cassandra explained that although the GPs were bound to report their prescribing patterns to TGA, that data was accessible only upon request.